aetheric-oss/se-services/docs/conops.md

 - Interface Control Document (ICD)
 - Verification and Validation (V&V) Document

-A set of user stories for rideshare and cargo operations is currently tracked on the [Arrow Google Drive](https://docs.google.com/spreadsheets/d/1Ad238NAEj6QUzgsjPTRRFJy6NiQVQt2e7affwVVDAFo/edit?usp=sharing).
+Requirements for all microservices are hosted on our [Arrow Air NocoDB](https://nocodb.arrowair.com/dashboard/#/base/c436b0fb-9d80-4465-880c-860ce8300839) instance.

 ## 3.2 Overview of System and Key Elements